“The best thing about counselling is being listened to and understood.”

 Counselling sessions last between 30 and 50 minutes.
 We use recognised counselling approaches, such as Person Centred Approach, Psychodynamic Psychotherapy, Cognitive Behaviour Therapy, Solution Focused Brief Therapy and Systemic Family therapy.
 Our counsellors sometimes use creative approaches such as play, art, sand tray, drama therapy, clay, arts and crafts, mask making, creative visualisation, mindfulness, relaxation techniques and other approaches.

-Most appointments are held in the counselling rooms in the Community Centre, which is attached to Okehampton College, near Simmons Park.
+Most appointments are held in the counselling rooms in our office, which is attached to Okehampton College.
+We have our own direct access.

 On average, people have eight appointments, but you might only need one or two, or maybe lots more.
 We will discuss when you are available and find a time which suits.
 If you are in school you will normally be offered lunchtime or after school appointments.
 Appointments are usually at the same time every week or fortnight.